 Only an hour outside of Toronto sits the very small town of Orangeville, home of Violet Hill Farm.
 The Farm is affordable, cute, and quaint.
 Host up to 100 people in this rustic barn surrounded by golden Ontario forests.
 It’s the perfect spot for an Autumn wedding.

 Managing all these trips sounds like a lot, but if you take it one step at the time, it gets easier.

 Start by listing all your bus trips—ceremony to reception, reception to hotel, hotel to Sunday brunch, and so on.
 Figure out which trip is the longest.
 If that trip is longer than two hours, book a Toronto coach bus.
-If that trip is short and sweet, charter a school bus or minibus (depending on the size of your guest list).
+If that trip is short and sweet, a coach bus might be excessive, so chartering a school bus or minibus (depending on the size of your guest list) would be your best bet.
 For more bus selection tips, use our helpful guide.

 Link to infographic